DCEM: A deep complementary energy method for solid mechanics: Result

 The minimum complementary energy solution also encounters the same problem as the strong form of the stress function ($\alpha$ is not known in advance).
 Since the first-order variation of the complementary energy is equivalent to the strong form, the same approach can be adopted, setting $\alpha=\alpha_{1}$, to solve the minimum complementary energy form, and bring the obtained $\phi_{1}$ into the torque formula $M_{1}=2\int_{\Omega}\phi_{1} d\Omega$, and we correct

-We take a rectangular cylinder as an example in \Cref{fig:cylinder}b to show the comparison between the prediction and analytical solution of the torsion angle $\alpha$ of the above four methods (PINNs strong form of displacement, DEM, PINNs strong form of stress function, and DCM).
-The four methods' neural network structure, optimization scheme and point allocation strategy are the same.
-The neural network structure is the x and y coordinates of 2 neurons in the input layer, 2 hidden layers, 20 neurons in each layer, the output is a neuron, the activation function is {\rm tanh}, the output layer without activated function; the optimization scheme is Adam; the initialization method is Xavier; all the internal point allocation methods of the four methods are randomly distributed, 10,000 points and the strong displacement form needs to allocate additional boundary points on the boundary, 1000 points per side, also randomly distributed. \Cref{fig: Comparison of the numerical solution and analytical solution of the rotation angle} show that, for different $a/b$ aspect ratios, the four methods converge to the exact solution when increasing with the number of iterations, which shows that the four methods can predict the rotation angle $\alpha$ of unit length.
-It is worth noting that the DEM does not require to assume an admissible displacement field because all boundaries are force boundary conditions; However, the DCM based on the minimum complementary energy principle needs to assume an admissible stress function.
-The stress function of the boundary is assumed to be a constant zero.
-Due to the regular geometry of the problem, the admissible stress function of the boundary condition is satisfied by the coordinate construction method in advance:
+We take a rectangular cylinder as an example in \Cref{fig:cylinder}b to show the comparison between the prediction and the analytical solution of the torsion angle $\alpha$ of the four adopted methods: PINNs strong form of displacement, DEM, PINNs strong form of stress function, and DCEM.
+They share identical structures of neural networks, optimization schemes, and point allocation strategies.
+The neural network structure consists of two neurons in the input layer, representing the x and y coordinates.
+It has two hidden layers with 20 neurons in each layer.
+The output layer has one neuron, with the activation function being \({\rm tanh}\), and no activation function in the output layer.
+The optimization scheme used is Adam, and the initialization method is Xavier.
+All internal point allocation methods of the four methods are randomly distributed, with 10,000 points.
+Additionally, the strong displacement form needs to allocate extra boundary points, with 1,000 points per side, also randomly distributed. \Cref{fig: Comparison of the numerical solution and analytical solution of the rotation angle} show that, for different $a/b$ aspect ratios, the four methods converge to the exact solution by increasing with the number of iterations, which shows that the four methods can predict the rotation angle $\alpha$ of unit length.
+It is worth noting that the DEM does not require to assume an admissible displacement field because all boundaries are force boundary conditions; However, the DCEM based on the minimum complementary energy principle needs to assume an admissible stress function.
+The stress function at the boundary is assumed to be a constant zero.
+Due to the regular geometry of the problem, the admissible stress function of the boundary condition is satisfied by the coordinate construction method \cite{principleofminimumcomplementary_energy} in advance:

 The loss function of the strong form of displacement in PINNs is